Update: PSSM in HorsesBy Kentucky Equine Research Staff · September 29, 2011

 Drafts and draft crosses.
 The average age of draft horses diagnosed with PSSM is about eight years.
 Many draft horses with PSSM are asymptomatic.
 Signs of severe rhabdomyolysis (muscle damage) and myoglobinuria (red to brown urine) may occur in horses fed high-grain diets, exercised irregularly with little turnout, or undergoing general anesthesia.
 Other signs of PSSM in draft horses include progressive weakness and muscle loss resulting in difficulty rising in horses with normal serum CK activity.
 Pronounced weakness is more prevalent in homozygotes for the GYS1 mutation.
 Gait abnormalities such as excessive limb flexion, fasciculations, and trembling are also reported in draft horses.
 Although the condition shivers was previously attributed to PSSM, a recent study found no causal association between these two conditions.
 The median serum CK and AST activities in draft horses from which muscle biopsies were sent to the University of Minnesota was 459 and 537 U/L, respectively.

 Blood or hair samples can be used to test for PSSM, MH, and other genetic diseases of horses.
 Muscle biopsies might be needed to definitively diagnose a problem.
-For more information in the United States, visit the University of Minnesota Veterinary Diagnostic Laboratory page.
+For more information in the United States, visit the Michigan State University Equine Neuromuscular Diagnostic Laboratory page.
 In Europe, contact Laboklin.
 MH testing is also conducted at the University of California at Davis.

 Valberg and coworkers have assembled a list of frequently asked questions that can help horse owners understand PSSM.